The role of Academic Board

 - formulating proposals for academic policies of the University;

-- monitoring the academic activities of the University's faculties; and
+- monitoring the academic activities of the University's Schools; and

 - promoting and encouraging scholarship and research at the University.